bombbomb/bombbomb-javascript-openapi/docs/PromptsApi.md

 var emailId = "emailId_example"; // String | The default email to use.

+var name = "name_example"; // String | The name of the bot.

-var endDate = "endDate_example"; // String | The time frame to complete sending to the list.
+var subject = "subject_example"; // String | The subject of the default email.

-var promptSubject = "promptSubject_example"; // String | The prompt subject.
+var content = "content_example"; // String | The content used in the email.

-var promptBody = "promptBody_example"; // String | The prompt script.
+var contactFieldValueColumn = "contactFieldValueColumn_example"; // String | The custom field value column with dates for this bot.

 var botTypeId = "botTypeId_example"; // String | The type of bot to create.

 var templateId = "templateId_example"; // String | The template used to create the email id.

+var opts = {
+  'videoId': "videoId_example", // String | The video used in the email.
+  'endDate': "endDate_example" // String | The time frame to complete sending to the list.
+};

 var callback = function(error, data, response) {
   if (error) {